Matthew1471/Enphase-API/Python/PyPi-Readme.md

 ### Documentation

-Copyright (c)  2023  Matthew1471.
+Copyright ©️  2023  Matthew1471.

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
 with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
-A copy of the license is included in the file [Enphase-API Documentation License](https://github.com/Matthew1471/Enphase-API/Documentation/LICENSE.md).
+A copy of the license is included in the file [Enphase-API Documentation License](https://github.com/Matthew1471/Enphase-API/tree/main/Documentation/LICENSE.md).

 ## Authors